Weather Alerts in Alert Loudoun

 Emergency information, news releases, traffic information, weather alerts, election information and more.

 Alert Loudoun provides subscribers with the opportunity to receive weather alerts that could impact a geographic area associated with the addresses used when registering an account.
 By providing physical addresses with your account, you can customize and receive weather alerts targeted for those addresses.
+You can receive weather alerts through your email, by text to your cell phone or the Alert Loudoun/Everbridge app.
+Only tornado warnings will be delivered through a phone call.

 You Can Control the Time of Your Weather Alerts